Opera

 Gianni Schicchi, The Magic Flute, and The Barber of Seville.
 I had principle parts in Una Cosa Rara, A Viennese Celebration, and The Impresario.
 As my last project at APA, I was the director, script co-author, and a principle singer in A Marx Brother's Night at the Opera.
 When I was in Hong Kong I also had a part in a professional production of The Merry Widow.

-After Hong Kong, I came to Indiana University's School of Music to study for a second degree (this time in performance).
+After Hong Kong, I went to Indiana University's School of Music to study for a second bachelor's degree (this time in performance).
 I had chorus parts performed in La Boheme, Vanessa, Wozzeck, Rake's Progress, Love for Three Oranges, The Barber of Seville, The Elixir of Love, and Faust.
 I had roles in Susannah and Candide in addition to a speaking parts in The Sound of Music and West Side Story.

-Images, files, and web design are copyrighted 2003 - 2005.
-Design by aae Designs.
+Images, files, and web design are copyrighted 2003 - 2011.
+Design by me.